 If you have any of these conditions or concerns, it's crucial to consult with a healthcare professional.
 They can assess your medical history, current condition, and individual needs to determine if SAINT TMS is right for you.

-Personal Factors That May Affect Access to SAINT TMS
+Practical Barriers That May Affect Access to SAINT™ TMS

-While SAINT offers significant advantages over traditional TMS, some practical challenges may make it less accessible:
+While SAINT offers significant advantages over traditional TMS, the following may make it less accessible:

 Limited availability: Fewer than 10 clinics in the U.S. currently offer SAINT, with most providers still using rTMS.
-However, more clinics are beginning to adopt accelerated TMS and intermittent theta burst stimulation (iTBS) protocols, signaling a gradual shift toward newer treatments.
+However, more clinics are beginning to adopt accelerated TMS and intermittent theta burst stimulation (iTBS) protocols, signaling a gradual shift toward newer treatment methods.

 If you’re considering SAINT, discussing financial and logistical concerns with your provider can help you explore potential solutions, such as financing options or alternative treatment locations.